zoomax/taskify/README.md

 ## what also can this app do

-+update task at any time
+..*update task at any time
-+remove task at any time
+..*remove task at any time
-+save tasks for later use using indexedDB
+..*save tasks for later use using indexedDB
-+save state locally using Redux
+..*save state locally using Redux